nexusproject/TestSvgUtil/README.md

 > Result may not exactly match the original picture. <br/>
 > Some tags and/or attributes n, n, .. was ignored.

-* Invalid file.
-Broken xml or file are not SVG file.
+* Broken xml or no svg tag founded.

 > Invalid file